-In many cases it will be necessary for you to construct a detailed Data Management plan and to fulfil obligations in relation to data ownership and data curation.
+In many cases it will be necessary for you to construct a detailed Data Management Plan and to fulfil obligations in relation to data ownership and data curation.
 The critical nature of these obligations is the reason why we require all structured PhD students to undertake the taught module in Research Integrity and Impact in an Open Scholarship Era.
-For the purposes of this handbook, however, and while recognising that there is an obligation on all students as they conduct research and write their thesis, to behave ethically and with integrity in all that they do, it is appropriate to focus on one particular aspect of research integrity, namely the rules in relation to plagiarism.
+For the purposes of this handbook, however, and while recognising that there is an obligation on all students as they conduct research and write their thesis, to behave ethically and with integrity in all that they do, it is appropriate to focus on one particular aspect of research integrity, namely the rules in relation to academic integrity and www.tcd.ie/teaching-learning/academicaffairs/academic-integrity/